jghauser/auto-pandoc.nvim/README.md

 ## Use

-Use a `pandoc_` key in the yaml block to set pandoc options.
+Use the `pandoc_` key in the yaml block to set options supplied to the pandoc command.
 The `to` field defines the output format, other fields follow the naming convention of the pandoc cli program.

 ```yaml
 ---